Monday, July 31, 2006

 Who knew?

 Most people, probably.
+At least, most Minnesotans, I guess?

-So, on one recent day, a co-worker and I are on the rural back roads of the reservation.
+Anyway, on one recent day, a co-worker and I are driving the rural back roads of the reservation.
 We are a bit harried from a lack of sleep and the near 24/7 work it takes to engage the different groups who come to the Reservation with our non-profit service organization.
+Rounding a bend, we pass a traditional Mennonite couple selling various fruits and things out of the back of their truck.
+Intrigued, we decide to get out and support them.
+We have a couple minutes to spare - why not stop and see their wares?

 As I approach, there is a woman who is neatly arranging baskets of raspberries.
 She is dressed in the unembellished clothing that marks their community - a somewhat boxy but clean-lined, monotone, and simple dress with a white prayer cap.
 And, I am immediately struck by how large she is, both in girth and height!
 She may be the largest woman I have ever seen in my life.
 Her hands are callous and gruff with dirt and soil embedded in their dried skin; It is the kind of dirty that doesn't just scrub off.